enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-i/what-are-conditional-statements-lua.md

 ## Practice

-In which of the following scenarios would you employ a conditional statement? ???
+Which of these actions are **required** for conditional statements? ???
 1. Writing a value
 2. Moving a Value
 3. Checking a value